 And they know it.

-Others were taking the proactive approach so they don’t lose their competitive advantage.
+Others were taking a proactive approach so they don’t lose their competitive advantage.
 They also want to avoid putting their business at risk.
 This is more than cybersecurity risk and supply chain risk.

 Financial risk.
 Intellectual property risk.
 Innovation risk.
 Personal risk.
 And so on.